Call for Help

 jennifer.moulton@wisc.edu

-Mental Health Services’ philosophy and training model is based on the practitioner-scholar model, which is influenced by an understanding of the current knowledge and methods of psychological science.
-We build upon the foundations of competence acquired through internship, graduate coursework, research, practica, and other applied experiences, offering opportunities to accumulate required post-degree clinical hours, prepare for the EPPP, and solidify professional identity as an independent professional psychologist.
+Mental Health Services’ philosophy and training model is based on the practitioner-scholar model, which is influenced by an understanding of the current knowledge and methods of mental health approaches to treatment.
+We build upon the foundations of competence acquired through internship, graduate coursework, research, practica, and other applied experiences, offering opportunities to accumulate required post-degree clinical hours, prepare for licensure exams, and solidify professional identity as an independent mental health professional.

-Although the integration of science and practice is complex and challenging, postgrads are exposed to supervisory role models who exemplify balance of this professional identity.
+Although the integration of educational concepts and principles into practice is complex and challenging, postgrads are exposed to supervisory role models who exemplify balance of this professional identity.
 Accordingly, scholarly learning occurs via experiential, consultative, and didactic methods under intensive supervision, and postgrads develop and practice these skills in a supportive learning environment.
-This environment facilitates the postgrad’s transition in professional identity from intern to entry-level psychologist.
+This environment facilitates the postgrad’s transition in professional identity from student and trainee to entry level counselors, social workers, and psychologists.

 MHS is committed to diversity and the richness of human differences, to provide postgrads with role models from diverse backgrounds, and to maintain an inclusive and welcoming climate for all.
 Our training mission highlights that staff and postgrads are treated with respect and valued across all individual and cultural similarities and differences.
 Policies, procedures, activities, relationships, and interactions with individuals and groups whom we serve are consistent with this value.